Lab#

 Step 4: Define a budget#

-In the figure caption we see that the paper used a nobs of 16 mice:
+In the figure caption we see that the paper used a total of 16 mice:

 “Difference in VI measurements calculated against previous day vehicle performance in rats (n=16) showed SK609 improved sustained attention performance …”